 - Provide early opportunities for creativity.
 With small scopes, you can test new developers without breaking the bank.
 Can they suggest good solutions for a frequent UI complaint and then measure engagement changes on their own?
 Can they improve the loading speed for a small set of data?

-Using these steps, you should in time be able to find developers that are motivated by more than money–they’re invested in the long-term since there is no “final date”.
+Using these steps, you should in time be able to outsource developers that are motivated by more than money–they’re invested in the long-term since there is no “final date”.
 So get creative, and let your developers and designers do the same.

 Looking for help with your app?